 South Shaolin Temple… Never heard of it?

-You may have heard of the North Shaolin Temple (Shaolin Monastery) in Henan.
+If you’ve not heard of the South Shaolin Tmple, you may have heard of the North Shaolin Temple (Shaolin Monastery) in Henan.
 But few have heard of its little brother, the South Shaolin Temple just outside of Putian.
 It’s located just outside a developing city of around one million population (quite small for China).

 But Putian holds its own secrets as this temple claims to be the root of all Southern Chinese martial arts.
 I found this claim dubious until I went to visit.
 And I’m glad I did, for only a few kilometres away from the blares of car horns is this idyllic retreat.

 Here, you can see the sparse remains of an ancient South Shaolin Temple and immerse yourself in the tranquil spirituality of this magical and fascinating place.

 I must confess that I lived in Putian for two years without taking much interest in the South Shaolin Temple.
 I worked at a high school there and myself and a couple of the other foreign teachers had booked a visit.

 But when the car arrived to take us, there wasn’t enough room to fit us all in.
 I conceded and decided to return another day.

 Two and a half years later, I live in Xiamen — a larger and more cosmopolitan city further south.
 We decided to return to Putian to visit a friend and we wanted do something we’d never done before.

 Thanks to TripAdvisor, I began to research the South Shaolin Temple.
 History fascinates me and when I learnt about this being the original source of Southern Chinese martial arts, I just had to learn more.